-- Considering and approving an Annual Audit Report for presentation to the Board of Directors, that shall include: - o an opinion on compliance with procedures and processes - an opinion on the adequacy and effectiveness of the company's risk management and control - an opinion on the adequacy and effectiveness of data management and quality assurance processes - o a commentary on any causes of concern raised by the internal or external auditors
+- Monitoring of the risk register and the Institute's risk management processes, reporting and making recommendations to the Board of Directors on these - Recommending actions to the Board of Directors if there are serious concerns that could affect future financial and/or non-financial corporate sustainability - Meeting with the external auditors following the audit of the annual accounts to discuss any causes of concern raised by the external auditors, review of the external auditors' management letter, and making a recommendation for approval of the audited annual accounts to the Board of Directors, and when making a recommendation for approval of the audited annual accounts, ensuring compliance with the Office for Students Regulatory Framework, Notices and Advice - Considering and approving an Annual Audit Report for presentation to the Board of Directors, that shall include: - o an opinion on compliance with procedures and processes - an opinion on the adequacy and effectiveness of the company's risk management and control - an opinion on the adequacy and effectiveness of data management and quality assurance processes - a commentary on any causes of concern raised by the internal or external auditors

-Note: To ensure compliance with the Office for Students Regulatory Framework, Notices and Advice, and having received and considered the Annual Value for Money Report, include an opinion within the Annual Audit Report on the adequacy and effectiveness of arrangements to ensure:
+Note: To ensure compliance with the Office for Students Regulatory Framework, Notices and Advice, and following Board approval of the Annual Value for Money Report, include an opinion within the Annual Audit Report on the adequacy and effectiveness of arrangements to ensure:

-- Funds are used for the purpose - Value for money is secured
+- Funds have been used for the purpose for which they were intended - Value for money has been secured.

-To ensure the independence of the Audit Committee, the company's executive directors are excluded from its membership.
+To ensure the independence of the Audit and Risk Committee, the company's executive directors are excluded from its membership.
 The membership will comprise: